danialzahid94/GettingLocationWhenSuspended/README.md

 Getting Location Updates for iOS 7 and 8 Even when the App is Killed/Terminated/Suspended
 ============================

-A couple months ago, I found a way to get the location update from iOS 7 and 8 even when the app is not active on foreground and not in the background.
+A clean way to get location updates from iOS 7 and 8 even when the app is not active on foreground and not in the background.
 Yes, you may get the GPS coordinates from the iOS devices even when the app is killed/terminated either by the user or the iOS itself.